Click Here for our Open Waiting Lists

 Assistance Connect Applicant Portal

-If you are a current applicant please register below to our Online Portal.
+If you are a current applicant please use your WaitListCheck.com account to access our applicant portal at assistancecheck.com

 - Search Rental Listings